 STREET DATES: APRIL 23RD, 2019/KINO LORBER STUDIO CLASSICS

 For those of us who tend to obsessively organize our classic moviewatching by the calendar, reserving the patriotic Irish-American biopic Yankee Doodle Dandy (1942) for St. Patrick’s Day or the yearly-shifting Spring Sunday for the Irving Berlin musical Easter Parade (1948), the entire month of October is obviously the best time to eye-gorge on horror flicks.
 (An annual genre tradition this reviewer tends to indulge himself, it might be noted.)
-We undoubtedly oddball old movie fans of the morbidly atmospheric, who are possibly yearly-compulsive in our film frightening habits, may find scant opportunity or reasonable excuse, however, to satisfy our always latent cinematic lust for the strange and unusual outside of the Halloween month, but fortunately Kino Lorber Studio Classics has embalmed a few almost horror titles on Blu-ray to quell our late April jones for the movie macabre.
+We undoubtedly oddball old movie fans of the morbidly atmospheric, who overwhelmingly tend to seasonal compulsion in fright film-viewing habits, may find scant opportunity or reasonable excuse, however, to satisfy our always latent cinematic lust for the strange and unusual outside of the Halloween month, but fortunately Kino Lorber Studio Classics has embalmed a few almost horror titles on Blu-ray to quell our late April jones for the movie macabre.

 Spanning thirty years, across two continents, and including four (possibly five) icons of the genre, 1940’s The House of the Seven Gables, co-starring Vincent Price, 1951’s The Strange Door, starring Charles Laughton and featuring Boris Karloff, and 1970’s Scream and Scream Again, top-billing though fleetingly featuring (to varying degrees of, um, fleet) Vincent Price (again), Christopher Lee, and Peter Cushing, these tales of terror broadly encompass gothic literary adaptation, dark period adventure, and, finally, an indescribable blend of science fiction, political satire, and medical transgression, respectively, for three wildly different thrillers that individually skirt the boundaries of the uncanny — without any becoming strict horror films per se.
 As such, a perfect Spring triple-bill that may sate one’s appetite for near-horror without intellectually infringing on the supernaturally imaginative properties rightly belonging to the month of October.